The Harry S. Truman Scholarship

-UCI student Daniela Estrada received a Truman Scholarship and Julian Bugarin was declared a finalist in 2015.
+UCI student Daniela Estrada received a Truman Scholarship, and Julian Bugarin was declared a finalist, in 2015.
 Sanaa Khan was declared a finalist in 2014.
 Felipe Hernandez received a Truman Scholarship in 2012.
 Mukul Kumar received a Truman Scholarship in 2006.
 In 2005, Vanessa Zuabi was declared a finalist.
 In 2004, Jacqueline Chattopadhyay received a Truman Scholarship.
-You may view their applications – as well as those of previous UCI Truman Scholars – in the SOP office.
+You may view previous UCI Truman Scholar applications by appointment in the SOP office.

 Up to $30,000 for graduate study relating to public service.

 An outstanding and highly prestigious scholarship for students who intend a career in public service.
 As a condition of funding, Scholars are required to work in public service for three of the seven years following completion of a Foundation-funded graduate degree program.